getclaps/site/README.md

 <clap-button></clap-button>

 ## Pricing

+<clap-button url="#pricing" text-placement="bottom" nowave></clap-button>

 The Clap Button backend service is __$5.00 per month__ per origin for early-adopters.
-Currently, this is limited to 100,000 views per month.
-If you need more [please contact me](mailto:getclaps@qwtel.com) with details.
+Currently, this is limited to 25,000 views per month.
+Higher tier plans will be added on demand.

-After you've completed the the payment, you'll be taken to your dashboard, where you'll be able to enter your domain.
+After you've completed the payment you'll be taken to your dashboard, where you'll be able to enter your domain.
 After this step, `<clap-button/>` will work immediately on your site.

 _Note that the Clap Button Dashboard is work in progress._